 - Purchase the complete Expat Arrivals Seattle Guide (PDF)

-Education in Seattle is given great importance and is considered highly valuable.
+Education in Seattle is highly valued.
 This is partly due to the high concentration of jobs in the technology, engineering and medical sectors, which require a high level of education.

-Alongside regular public schools, Seattle is also home to several government-funded schools offering the International Baccalaureate as well as immersion courses in a variety of languages, such as Spanish, English, and Japanese.
-There are also a few privately run international schools.
+Alongside public schools, Seattle is also home to several government-funded schools offering the International Baccalaureate as well as immersion courses in a variety of languages, such as Spanish, English and Japanese.
+There are also a few privately-run international schools.

-As is the case in the rest of the USA, the Seattle schooling system is divided into three levels:
+As is the case in the rest of the US, the Seattle schooling system is divided into three levels: